CousinoMath/blog/blog/hw-digit-lec-notes-1.md

 At first, I tried converting my handwriting, both text and math, into their proper typeseting.
 There are two ways of doing this conversion.
-First, within paid versions of OneNote, there are buttons under the &ldquo;Draw&rdquo; tab to convert &ldquo;Ink to Text&rdquo; and &ldquo;Ink to Math&rdquo;.
+First, within paid versions of OneNote, there are buttons under the “Draw” tab to convert
+“Ink to Text” and “Ink to Math”.
 The other method uses the handwriting input panel and the math input panel.
 All conversions required some degree of manual correction, with the math conversions requiring the most.
 Out of all of these methods, the